haagahelia/mobilecourse/docs/DataPersistence/sqlite.md

 }
 ```
 :::note
-  Because we use the `async`-`await`syntax to handle the asynhronous calls we need to use exception handling to handle possible database errors.
+  Because we use the `async`-`await`syntax to handle the asynhronous calls we need to use `try`-`catch` `exception handling to handle possible database errors.
 :::

 The application logic would require that we retrieve the course list from the database and render it for the user at startup.
 The function to do that will be implemented later.